Infantile Hemangiomas and Vascular Malformations

 What Is an Infantile Hemangioma?

-Sometimes called a “strawberry hemangioma” or a “strawberry birthmark,” an infantile hemangioma is a benign tumor caused by an abnormal buildup of blood vessels.
-Most hemangiomas develop on the surface of the skin or just beneath it, but in rare cases, other parts of the body, including the liver may be involved.
+An infantile hemangioma is a benign tumor caused by an abnormal buildup of blood vessels.
+This condition is sometimes also called a “strawberry hemangioma” or a “strawberry birthmark.”
+Most hemangiomas develop on the surface of the skin or just beneath it.
+In rare cases, other parts of the body, including the liver may be involved.
 Any area of the body can be involved, and can vary greatly in shape, color and size.
 Hemangiomas usually are not present at birth, appearing within the first month of an infant’s life.
 Most keep growing for the first three to five months of life.
-After this period of rapid growth, hemangiomas start to slowly become smaller on their own, a process which can continue to occur until around age five.
+After this period of rapid growth, hemangiomas start to slowly become smaller on their own.
+This process can continue to occur until around age five.
 While some hemangiomas may disappear completely, many can leave behind stretched skin, discoloration, or a residual area of fatty tissue.

 What Are Vascular Malformations?